feldera/feldera/docs/sql/grammar.md

   |   '(' expr [, expr ]* ')'
 ```

-Note `FOREIGN KEY` information is parsed, but it is not validated, and
+Note: `FOREIGN KEY` information is parsed, but it is not validated,
-is currently ignored.
+and is currently ignored.
+Similarly, the `DEFAULT` column values are
+parsed, but not validated, and are currently ignored.

 In `orderItem`, if expression is a positive integer n, it denotes the
 nth item in the `SELECT` clause.